brexhq/bazel-kotlin-vscode-extension/README.md

 ## Example
 You can try the extension out on [this](https://github.com/smocherla-brex/bazel-kls-example) repo to find out how it works.
+For bzlmod, try out this [example](https://github.com/smocherla-brex/bazel-kls-bzlmod-example).

 ## Contributing
 Please check existing [Github issues](https://github.com/smocherla-brex/bazel-kotlin-vscode-extension/issues) if you have a feature request or a bug.